adamhindTESP/Guardian-Seed/Readme.md

 Modern AI safety systems are often opaque, learned, or philosophically aspirational.
 Guardian Seed exists to provide something different:

-> **A minimal, auditable, executable ethical backstop that runs on real hardware today.**
+> **A minimal, auditable, executable ethical backstop for research, experimental, and open autonomous systems, designed to run alongside real hardware controllers today.**

 The goal is not to align intelligence or solve general AI ethics.
 The goal is to **bound behavior** with a small set of unbreakable constraints that cannot drift, learn, or be optimized away.